 I think writing saved me from falling into deep depression several times when I was in college.
 My closest friend at the University of Georgia was my sister and she had a busy life.

-and loved it.
+She didn't really like school, but she joined the Modern Dance Group and loved it.
 So I held my feelings in except when late at night, they flowed out on my journal pages where no one else would read them.

+Now in my new stage of life when I am often alone, I write again.
 I teach and enjoy reading the stories written by my students.
 I am glad I have learned from knowledgeable teachers in North Carolina and north Georgia for the past thirty years and I can help beginning and intermediate writers get past those roadblocks that pop up when you first start to write for others to read.

 It seems to me that writers are more curious than other people.
 Writers are extra sensitive to their surroundings, to the people in their lives, and often more intuitive.